kbakande/kbakande/README.md

 ### [MLOPS Platform](https://github.com/kbakande/MLOPS-Platform)

 `MLOPS_Platform` is a robust machine learning platform designed to streamline ML workflows on Google Cloud Platform (GCP) resources.
 Following best practices in MLOps and DevOps, it offers a structured and efficient approach to managing data loading, preprocessing, model training, evaluation, and deployment.
 It features automated scaling, testing, integration, documentation, and deployment.
-If you want to find out more, I have published a development roadmap on my [Medium](https://towardsdatascience.com/extensible-and-customisable-vertex-ai-mlops-platform-a2c146d13186){:target="_blank"} page.
+If you want to find out more, I have published a development roadmap on my
+<a href="https://towardsdatascience.com/extensible-and-customisable-vertex-ai-mlops-platform-a2c146d13186" target="_blank">Medium</a> page.

    #### Pipeline Visualization